openhwgroup/core-v-xif/README.md

 It features independent channels for accelerator-agnostic offloading of instructions and writeback of the result(s).

+## Configuration

+The project is configured using the [pyproject.toml](./pyproject.toml) file.
+Its values are input to [docs/source/conf.py](./docs/source/conf.py) for building the documentation.

+When updating the project, it should be ensured that the configuration is up to date.
+In particular, version and copyright should be checked.

+The specification uses semantic versioning (see [https://semver.org/](https://semver.org/)).

 ## Documentation

 The CV-X-IF user manual can be found in the _docs_ folder and it is